Wildhoney/Maple.js/README.md

 **Voila!**

-**By the way:** Adding a CSS document to our component is also very easy:
+By the way, adding a CSS document to our component is also very easy:

 ```html
 <template>